Running with Docker

 Docker images

-Starting with v4.0.0 ArchivesSpace officially supports using Docker as the easiest way to get ArchivesSpace up and running.
+Starting with v4.0.0 ArchivesSpace officially supports using Docker as the easiest way to get up and running.
 Docker eases installing, upgrading, starting and stopping ArchivesSpace.
 It also makes it easy to setup ArchivesSpace as a system service that starts automatically on every reboot.

 If you prefer not to use Docker, another (more involved) way to get ArchivesSpace up and running is installing the latest distribution .zip